 We have 5 periods of 60 minute lessons every day making 25 periods in the week.
 There is a form period of 20 minutes at the beginning of each morning as well as a rolling Positive Discipline lesson that takes place during a different period every week where students spend the lesson with their form tutor.
-Break (20 minutes) is between Periods 2 and 3 and lunch (40 minutes) is between Periods 4 and 5.
+Break (20 minutes) is between Periods 2 and 3 and lunch (40 minutes) is split for between Periods 4 and 5 with Year 8 and 9 on lunch 12:05-12:45pm and Years 7, 10 and 11 on lunch 1:05-1:45pm.
 School starts at 8:25am and finishes at 3:00pm.

 Key Stage 3 Curriculum